Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 # iOS developer guide

-This guide aims to present the various iOS <abbr>SDK</abbr> accessibility options : through different categories, it explains how to use the accessibility attributes&nbsp;/ methods and provides links to the [`Apple official documentation`](https://developer.apple.com/documentation/uikit/accessibility).
+This guide aims to present the various iOS <abbr title="Software Development Kit">SDK</abbr> accessibility options: through different categories, it explains how to use the accessibility attributes&nbsp;/ methods and provides links to the `Apple official documentation` for both [`UIKit`](https://developer.apple.com/documentation/uikit/accessibility) and [`SwiftUI`](https://developer.apple.com/documentation/swiftui/accessibility-fundamentals).

 Code snippets are also available to show the different possible implementations {(**Swift&nbsp;5.7**, **Objective&nbsp;C**) + (**Xcode&nbsp;14**, **iOS&nbsp;16**)}.